ishibaki/symmetry_paper/manuscript/0_metadata/meta0.md

-% Title
+% Cell chirality is required for the determination of the rotational direction in the *Drosophila* hindgut
-% Tomoki Ishibashi,
+% Tomoki Ishibashi, Kenji Matsuno
 %